quickgrid/code-lab/learning_cpp/README.md

 ### Pass Function to Another Function in `tail_recursion_debug.cpp`

 Conversion of recursive fibonacci to tail recursive, function timing, passing function with reference and `std::function` and doxygen comments.

+### Diagnostics from [clang-tidy](https://clang.llvm.org/extra/clang-tidy/) C++ Linter

+There are also various fix options like `--fix`, that can apply fixes to code.
+In vscode all checks can be enabled with chosen checks disabled.

+> clang-tidy ex6/src/tail_recursion_debug.cpp --

+> clang-tidy "-checks=-*,clang-analyzer-*,-clang-analyzer-cplusplus*" ex6/src/tail_recursion_debug.cpp --